 Borderline criminal speeds in US East again.
 Everywhere else, it’s as balanced as it was last time.
 Of course, it’s slower – that is fully expected.
 However, it’s a good testament to FastComet optimizing its software well enough to work with the servers.
 And if you plan to have a graphics-heavy website, FastComet will be able to deal with it just fine.

 An uptime status tracking tool has been put on a basic WordPress website.
 Then, we tracked server’s every step – once a minute.
 This helps us to see the host’s overall availability and peaks in performance.
 Here are the results:

-We have to concede – it’s only a week of testing.
-Yet during that week, FastComet has been pretty amazing.
+This was the first week of testing and it’s quite nice to see FastComet hit the ground running.
 Speeds very constant on the 300 mark is nothing to frown at.
 Also, there have been no spikes in performance, response time has never reached 2 seconds, and there were no downtimes, of course.
-Overall, everything is really quite impressive.
+Overall, everything was really quite impressive.